nnthieu/Synthea-Hospital-Power-BI/README.md

-Practice Power BI tasks with Synthea data that is a synthetized hospital database.
+Practice Power BI tasks using Synthea data, a synthesized hospital database.
 Data source: https://synthea.mitre.org/downloads.

-I downloaded csv files database from the website above then get them into Power BI Desktop and do analyzing.
+I downloaded the CSV database from the website above, imported it into Power BI Desktop, and performed analysis.
+In this project, I calculate the hospital readmission rate, comparing departments and years.
+I also analyze hospital stay durations, comparing weekdays and hours

 Reference: 30 Healthcare Metrics & KPIs: